nrfconnect/sdk-nrf/doc/nrf/libraries/others/date_time.rst

 1. The library checks if the current date-time information is valid and relatively new.
    If the date-time information currently set in the library was obtained sometime during the interval set by the :kconfig:option:`CONFIG_DATE_TIME_TOO_OLD_SECONDS` option, the library does not fetch new date-time information.
    In this way, unnecessary update cycles are avoided.
 #.
-If the check fails and the :kconfig:option:`CONFIG_DATE_TIME_MODEM` option is set, the library requests time from the onboard modem of nRF9160.
+If the check fails and the :kconfig:option:`CONFIG_DATE_TIME_MODEM` option is set, the library requests time from the nRF91 Series modem.
 #.
-If the time information obtained from the onboard modem of nRF9160 is not valid and the :kconfig:option:`CONFIG_DATE_TIME_NTP` option is set, the library requests time from an NTP server.
+If the time information obtained from the nRF91 Series modem is not valid and the :kconfig:option:`CONFIG_DATE_TIME_NTP` option is set, the library requests time from an NTP server.
 #.
 If the NTP time request does not succeed, the library tries to request time information from a different NTP server, before it fails.

 The current date-time information is stored as Zephyr time when it has been retrieved and hence, applications can also get the time using the POSIX function ``clock_gettime``.